 Ratings & Reviews

-The sporting goods industry experienced record sales in 2020.
+The sporting goods industry has grown consistently in recent years.
 So, it’s safe to say it’s a great moment to be selling sports equipment online.
 But the growth of the industry also means an increase in competition including the growing need to innovate within the eCommerce space to attract more customers.

 Digital savvy shoppers need more from online brands to trust that their products are worth investing in; this means more information, more engagement, and more compelling content.
 But in an industry that inspires people to consistently compete and by their personal best, how do brands up their game and improve both their products and strategies?

-It’s important to emphasize your reliability, accessibility and practicality to your potential customers – people need to know that they can trust your products during their outdoor expeditions as they push themselves and your products to their limits.
-Furthermore, with so many competitors, sport brands need to inspire customer longevity and brand loyalty.
+It’s important to emphasise your reliability, accessibility and practicality to your potential customers – people need to know that they can trust your products during their outdoor expeditions or sports matches as they push themselves and your products to their limits.
+Furthermore, with so many competitors, sports brands need to inspire customer longevity and brand loyalty.
 Customers tend to really rely on sports brands that serve them well, trusting that they’ll deliver high-quality products every time.

 For sustainable outdoor clothing brand, Ternua, their challenge has been not only showcasing a large range of products but demonstrating how effective each is when it comes to outdoor adventures.